 Plaza de la Familia

-Returning for a second year in a row are the celebrations of Dia de los Muertos in Paradise Gardens in DCA.
+Returning for another year are the celebrations of Día de los Muertos in Paradise Gardens in DCA.
 The area is transformed into the Plaza de la Familia.
 Crafts, photo opportunities, and seasonal decor highlight the holiday with plenty of touches inspired by the Pixar hit movie Coco.

-“A Musical Celebration of Coco,” feature the Mariachi Divas, had been a wildly successful entertainment offering in the area.
+“A Musical Celebration of Coco,” featuring the Mariachi Divas, has been a wildly successful entertainment offering in the area.
 A troupe of singers and authentic dancers are joined by a life-size puppet Miguel inspired by Mexican folk art.

 Oogie Boogie Bash – A Disney Halloween Party

-So, I’ve probably saved the best for last – the brand new Oogie Boogie Bash which is making its debut in DCA!
+Last but certainly not least is Oogie Boogie Bash which is returning again to DCA!
 During Halloween Time, Disneyland has always offered a special and separately ticketed event on select nights in September in October called Mickey’s Halloween Party.
-This year, that party has a new name (Oogie Boogie Bash), a new location, and a ton of new offerings.
+In 2019, that party got a new name (Oogie Boogie Bash), a new location, and a ton of new offerings.

-Related: See my complete guide to Oogie Boogie Bash at Disneyland, with lots of tips from the opening night party that I attended with my family.
+Related: See my complete guide to Oogie Boogie Bash at Disneyland, with lots of tips and even more detail.

-Attending Oogie Boogie Bash requires a special additional ticket, priced between $110-145 per person for guests ages 3+.
-Modest discounts for annual passholders were available for some parties.
+Attending Oogie Boogie Bash requires a special additional ticket, priced between $134-189 per person for guests ages 3+.

 The parties all start at 6pm and take place this year on Tuesdays, Thursdays, and Sundays.
-Park guests get access to California Adventure three hours before the party start time (and four hours early on Sundays as well as on the October 29 and 31 party nights).
-That means you can enter the parks at 3 pm for most parties, but at 2pm on Sundays and last two parties of the season.
-DCA park closes to all other guests on nights when the party is celebrated.
+Park guests get access to California Adventure three hours before the party start time.
+That means you can enter the parks at 3pm with a party ticket.
+DCA park closes to all other guests at 6pm on nights when the party is celebrated.
 Plan accordingly!

 So what is there to do at Oogie Boogie Bash?
 Entertainment offerings of note at the party include:

-- Character Meet and Greets: The Halloween party always features plenty of unique Disney characters, both good and evil, and Oogie Boogie Bash is no exception.
-Familiar standbys like Mickey, Minnie, Chip and Dale all make appearances but you can also snag some rarer character photos with the likes of Baloo and and Don Karnage from Talespin.
+• Character Meet and Greets: The Halloween party always features plenty of unique Disney characters, both good and evil, and Oogie Boogie Bash is no exception.
+Familiar standbys like Mickey, Minnie, Chip ‘n’ Dale all make appearances but you can also snag some rarer character photos.
+Each year, Disney unveils new villains so watch this space for the 2023 news!

-- Villains Grove: Finally, the offering getting the most buzz is Villains Grove, which is also new for 2019.
-Set in Redwood Creek Challenge Trail, the area features multiple dream-like scenes inspired by villains with lights and special effects.
+• Villains Grove: Set in Redwood Creek Challenge Trail, the area features multiple dream-like scenes inspired by villains with lights and special effects.

 Halloween Time Food & Merchandise

 Holidays never go unnoticed by the Disney restaurants and stores, and Halloween is definitely a time when the Disney gets creative.
-Be on the lookout for lots of Halloween-themed treats and merchandise during Halloween Time.
+Be on the lookout for lots of Halloween-themed treats and merchandise during Halloween Time – both in and out of the parks.

 Still Looking for More Disney & Halloween Information?

 Disclosure: Disneyland has hosted my family on some of our trips to HalloweenTime and Mickey’s Halloween Party/Oogie Boogie Bash.
-My family regularly visits Disneyland other times at our own expense.
+My family and I regularly visit Disneyland other times at our own expense.
 All opinions are my own.

 KaytlynL